AOA 2025: Is it keratoconus or a bonus diagnosis?

 Pham began by reviewing the fundamentals of keratoconus—a progressive, degenerative corneal disease characterized by thinning and conical protrusion of the cornea.
 Patients often present with distorted vision, frequent prescription changes, and, in advanced cases, significant visual impairment.

-During the lecture, Pham emphasized the importance of recognizing both early signs and subtle presentations.
+During the lecture, Pham emphasized the importance of recognizing early signs and subtle presentations.
 She noted that a thorough understanding of the condition’s clinical features—such as irregular astigmatism, inferior corneal steepening, and characteristic topographic changes—is essential for early detection and timely intervention.

 The role of tomography and advanced diagnostics